Thairo Estrada Player Props: Giants vs. Mets

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .500, fueled by seven extra-base hits.
+- Estrada leads San Francisco in slugging percentage (.500) thanks to seven extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 19th in batting average, 53rd in on-base percentage, and 36th in slugging.
+- Among qualified batters in MLB action, he ranks 14th in batting average, 41st in on-base percentage, and 39th in slugging.

-- Estrada is batting .200 during his last games and is on a four-game hitting streak.
+- Estrada will look to extend his five-game hitting streak.
+He's batting .300 over the course of his last outings.

+- In 78.9% of his 19 games this season, Estrada has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.